richmedina/vot-dev/README.md

 #### TextGrid files:

 What is **allowed**:
-* Tier labels can have any capitalization, for example:
+* Tier names can have any capitalization, for example:
   - WORDS
   - Words
   - words
   - wOrDs
-* Tier labels can have any arbitrary name (provided that the word and phone tiers match), for example:
+* Tier names can have any arbitrary name (provided that the word and phone tiers match), for example:
   - 'Word', 'Phone' [both singular]
   - 'words', 'phones' [both plural]
   - 'Mary - words', 'Mary - phones' [consistent spelling and spacing]